tugrulpinar/tugrulpinar/README.md

 - 👋 Hi, I’m @tugrulpinar
 - 👀 I’m interested in Automation with Python, Machine Learning and Neural Network
-- 🌱 I’m currently working on a project that integrates Django, PostgreSQL, and AWS.
-- 💞️ I’m looking to collaborate on Python Web Automation with Selenium
 - 📫 You can reach me at tugrulpinar@protonmail.com or tugrul.pinar@hotmail.com

 <!---